Notavatarkorra/notavatarkorra.github.io/skoo.md

 Problem statement:

+Shrek is a skilled American worker who wants to climb the corporate ladder and not constantly worry about job security because companies continue to outsource jobs for cost cutting reasons.

-1. College is too expensive
+7. College is too expensive
 - Solution a: Create an elite underground college that is the opposite of colleges like duke and yale; for example, it is super affordable but under stricter participation rules, its harder to get into, but its accredited and boasts courses that mimic ivy league schools.
 - Solution b: Create incentivized shadow mentor opportunities within workspaces.
 A community, perhaps as sort of a secret club, where people within the workforce get connected with people who cannot afford school but wish to get some hands on training, and have opportunities to shadow and learn exactly what kinds of work is done.

 Problem statement:

+Mulan is persuing a bachelors degree with limited finances and is lo

 1. Local government not well taught in schools